Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 What’s more, just a little bit goes a long way.

 If you’ve used Paul Mitchell products and love them, now your children can, too.

-This tear-free shampoo has a neutral pH to prevent dehydrating the hair or scalp.
+This tear-free baby shampoo has a neutral pH to prevent dehydrating the hair or scalp.

 While chamomile and cornflower calm itchy skin, emollients leave each strand gleaming.

-Happily, the formula is vegan and free of parabens and gluten.
+Happily, the formula is vegan as well as gluten and paraben-free.

 If your little one has dandruff, try this medicated shampoo for kids.